tpaschalis/tpaschalis.github.io/_posts/2024-08-12-lock-striping.md

 This struct holds two copies of series so that they can be looked up by _both_ their internal ID (on the `series` field), but also by the hash of their labels (on the `hashes` field).
 The lock itself contains a micro-optimization in the form of field padding to avoid CPU cache misses.

-Initializing a stripe series is as easy as
+Initializing a stripe series is as easy as this:

 ```go
 func newStripeSeries(stripeSize int, seriesCallback SeriesLifecycleCallback) *stripeSeries {